juliaguida/oystercard/pills/git.md

 cd ~/Projects
 ```

 Then open [the Github repository](https://github.com/JoshCheek/ruby-kickstart) in your browser.
-On the right there will be a box with a "clone url".
+On the right there will be a box with a "clone URL".

 ![Step 34](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381397446815_JoshCheek%20ruby%20kickstart.png)

-Copy it by clicking the button next to the url.
+Copy it by clicking the button next to the URL.
 Now use it in the command line:

 ![Step 35](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381397626330_Screen%20Shot%202013-10-10%20at%2010.33.35.png)